monte-mahlum/monte-mahlum.github.io/_pages/projects.md

 *Spring 2024*

-This program pairs ambitious undergraduate students with graduate mentors for a semester-long investigation into a chosen topic.
+This program pairs undergraduates with graduate mentors for a semester-long investigation into a chosen topic.
 This semester, I have been paired with [Alexis Leroux-Lapierre](https://www.math.mcgill.ca/~alapierre/) to study categorification—the process of instantiating an algebraic structure in the rich environment of category theory.
-We began with Alexis presenting a crash course on the relevant ideas in categorification following [Introduction To Categorification](https://arxiv.org/abs/1401.6037) by Professor Alistair Savage.
-We are now working on an approachable exposition particularly focussing on the categorification of the Heisenberg algebra Sym, and its Fock space representation, containing many worked examples and applications.
+We began with Alexis presenting a crash course on the relevant ideas in categorification following [\[Savage\]](https://arxiv.org/abs/1401.6037).
+We are now working on an approachable exposition particularly focussing on the categorification of the Hopf \& Heisenberg algebras of Sym, and the corresponding Fock space representation.

 ### Fibrations Podcast